-Standards for imported goods are subject to state registration through branches of Uzstandart, Uzbekistan’s Agency for Standardization, Metrology and Certification.
+Standards for imported goods are subject to state registration through branches of ATR.
 The national system includes 97 groups of standards and 40 groups of technical guidelines.
-Most of them still based on outdated Soviet heritage, but the country is in the process of transition to international methods, such as GlobalG.A.P. and ORGANIC.
+Most of them are still based on outdated Soviet heritage, but the country is in the process of transition to international methods, such as Global G.A.P. and ORGANIC.

-The Uzbekistan Agency for Standardization, Metrology and Certification (Uzstandart) is responsible for certification and standardization policy.
+The Uzbekistan Agency for Technical Regulation is responsible for certification and standardization policy.
 Industry standards are developed by industry regulating agencies.
 According to Uzbekistan’s legislation, the following standard normative documents are applied in the country:

-- International (interstate, regional) standards;
+- International (interstate, regional) standards

-- Uzbekistan’s national standards;
+- Uzbekistan’s national standards

-- Industrial standards;
+- Industrial standards

-- Technical specifications;
+- Technical specifications

-- Standards of the enterprise;
+- Standards of the enterprise

-- National standards of foreign countries; and
+- National standards of foreign countries

-- Administrative-territorial standards.
+- Administrative-territorial standards

 Foreign entities that do not have a manufacturing presence cannot participate in national standards development.